axibase/axibase-charts/syntax/udf.md

 import fred = https://raw.githubusercontent.com/axibase/charts/master/resources/fred.js
 ```

-> Note that configurations loaded over the **http** protocol cannot load functions from **https** links.
+> Note that configurations loaded over the **http** protocol cannot load functions from **https** URLs.

-If the `url` parameter is relative, the function is loaded from `/portal/resource/scripts/{file_name}` path on the current host.
+If the `url` path is relative, the function is loaded from `/portal/resource/scripts/{file_name}` path on the current host.

 [Example](https://apps.axibase.com/chartlab/d220468d/19)

 ## Usage

-The imported functions can be referenced in `value` expressions by specifying the functions full name containing the package name, the function name, and its arguments.
+The imported functions can be referenced in `value` expressions by specifying the package name, the function name, and the function's arguments.

 ```
 # Calculate monthly change for series with alias 'raw'